megcruzen/c_classes_companyEmployees/README.md

+# Practice: List employees working at a company

 Using C# classes, you need to create custom types to represent an `Employee` and a `Company`.
 Then you will create some employees, hire them into the company and then display a simple report showing the employee names and their titles.

 #### Instructions